ahmad-act/ahmad-act/README.md

 # Hi 👋!
 I'm Ahmad

-**🚀 A full-stack developer, providing complete solutions for desktop-based and web-based applications, from scratch to finish, using either monolithic or microservice architecture.
+**🚀 A full-stack developer, providing complete solutions for desktop-based, web-based applications and AI-powered applications, from scratch to finish, using either monolithic or microservice or serverless architecture.
 Expertise covers both frontend and backend development, along with the creation of all necessary technical documentation.
 Additionally, I integrate AI technologies to enhance application functionalities, including intelligent error handling, automated ticket creation, and more, improving overall user experience and system efficiency.**

-- 🔭 **Tech Enthusiast**: Love working with `.NET`, `React.js`, and `TypeScript`
+- 🔭 **Tech Enthusiast**: Love working with `.NET`, `React.js`, `TypeScript`, `Python`, and exploring both **open-source** and **commercial** AI
-- 🤝 **Team Player**: Collaborative, fearless, and always eager to learn new technologies
+- 🤝 **Team Player**: Collaborative, proactive, and always eager to learn and share knowledge
-- 🧐 **Continuous Learner**: Focused on mastering and applying my skills
+- 🧐 **Continuous Learner**: Committed to mastering new technologies and applying skills to solve real-world problems
-- 🌐 **Versatile Developer**: Build `websites`, `web applications`, and `desktop applications`
+- 🌐 **Versatile Developer**: Experienced in developing `websites`, `web applications`, `desktop applications`, and `AI-powered solutions`
-- 🏗️ **Architecture Design**: Proficient in both `Monolithic` and `Microservice` architectures
+- 🏗️ **Architecture Design**: Proficient in designing and implementing `Monolithic`, `Microservice`, and `Serverless` architectures for scalable, maintainable systems
 - 📑 **Documentation Guru**: Craft *SRS*, *FRS*, and other technical docs
-- 🤖 **AI Integration**: Leverage AI to enhance `productivity`, `reliability`, and `maintainability`
+- 🤖 AI Integrator: Proficient at leveraging AI to enhance `productivity`, `reliability`, and `maintainability`

 ## 🛠️ Tech Stack